anaeljonasgit/string-to-url-link/README.md

-A Node.JS/JavaScript lib that convertes String texts in perfect URL's links for the web.
-You can pass titles, paragraphs or post names that it will convertes this string in an URL link for you can use in your site/blog.
+A Node.JS/JavaScript lib that convertes strings to perfect URL's links for the web.
+You can pass titles, paragraphs or post names to get an URL link useful in your site/blog.

 # News Features